 Ofcom (the TV regulator) has provided recommendations on what the regulations should be and how they should be applied.
 We welcome their suggestion that 40% of content should be subtitled within 2 years of the legislation coming into force, increasing to 80% after 4 years.

-We’re calling on the government to enact the law as soon as possible, to compel broadcasters to make on-demand services accessible.
+We’re calling on the government to enact the law as soon as possible, to compel broadcasters to make services accessible.